Crispy baked chicken wings are so easy to make that you will wonder why you ever fried wings in the first place!

 How Long To Bake Chicken Wings?

-We start with at 450° for 10 minutes to start the browning.
-Before it starts burning, we drop the temperature down to 350° for the remaining 15 minutes.
+We start at 450° for 10 minutes to start the browning.
+Before it starts burning, we drop the temperature down to 350° for the remaining 25 minutes.

 Just wait until you see how crispy they get!